Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities: Summary

 \section{Summary}

-A quantum electrodynamical time-dependent density functional theory approach is presented for modeling molecules strongly coupled to quantized electromagnetic fields in optical cavities.
-Conventional density functional theory is extended by incorporating the Pauli\revc{--}Fierz nonrelativistic quantum electrodynamics Hamiltonian, with the coupled electron\revc{--}photon system represented on a tensor product of real\revc{-}space and Fock\revc{-}space.
-The method is benchmarked against established wave function approaches including photon\revc{-}number quantum electrodynamical full configuration interaction and complete active space configuration interaction for small molecular systems.
-Potential energy surfaces for LiH are shown to demonstrate excellent agreement with reference calculations, while Rabi splitting calculations for BH\revc{$_3$} exhibit qualitative agreement despite some quantitative differences.
-The influence of cavity parameters on intermolecular interactions is investigated through studies of hydrogen\revc{-}bonded and van der Waals dimers, including (H\revc{$_2$})\revc{$_2$}, Ar\revc{$_2$}, (H\revc{$_2$}O)\revc{$_2$}, and (HF)\revc{$_2$} systems.
+This work examines the effectiveness of combining quantum electrodynamics with time-dependent density functional theory to model molecular systems under strong coupling conditions within optical cavities, benchmarking the results against existing theoretical approaches.
+Conventional density functional theory is extended by incorporating the Pauli{--}Fierz nonrelativistic quantum electrodynamics Hamiltonian, with the coupled electron{--}photon system represented on a tensor product of real-space and Fock-space.
+The method is benchmarked against established wave function approaches including photon-number quantum electrodynamical full configuration interaction and complete active space configuration interaction for small molecular systems.
+Potential energy surfaces for LiH are shown to demonstrate excellent agreement with reference calculations, while Rabi splitting calculations for BH{$_3$} exhibit qualitative agreement despite some quantitative differences.
+The influence of cavity parameters on intermolecular interactions is investigated through studies of hydrogen-bonded and van der Waals dimers, including (H{$_2$}){$_2$}, Ar{$_2$}, (H{$_2$}O){$_2$}, and (HF){$_2$} systems.
 Cavity coupling is found to significantly modify binding energies, equilibrium distances, and photon occupation numbers, with strong dependence on molecular orientation relative to field polarization observed.
-For HF dimers, parallel (HF-HF) configurations are shown to remain unbound in cavities while antiparallel (HF-FH) arrangements exhibit substantial binding that decreases upon light\revc{--}matter coupling.
-The present approach shows satisfactory agreement with wave function methods, though some quantitative discrepancies remain.
-Future studies should systematically examine how computational accuracy depends on model space dimensions in wave function approaches and assess the impact of different exchange\revc{--}correlation functionals in density\revc{-}based methods.
+For HF dimers, parallel (HF-HF) configurations are shown to remain unbound in cavities while antiparallel (HF-FH) arrangements exhibit substantial binding that decreases upon light{--}matter coupling.